Italy data protection agency opens ChatGPT probe on privacy concerns | Technology

 - Italy

-Italy's data protection agency said on Friday it had opened a probe into OpenAI's ChatGPT chatbot over a suspected breach of data collection rules.
+Italy's data protection agency said on Friday it had opened a probe into OpenAI's ChatGPT chatbot over a suspected breach of the artificial intelligence application's data collection rules.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)